samrocketman/blog/README.md

 #### Install dependencies

-I have provided a handy `Makefile` to aide with development.
+I have provided a handy `Makefile` to aid with development.
 Here's a summary of a few `make` commands I've provided for myself.

 * `make deps` - will bundle install dependencies.
 I assume you're working in a managed ruby environment such as [rvm][rvm].
 This should be the first command